xbdrcx/QuotePicker/README.md

 # QuotePicker
-Quote Picker Made In Python
+Quote Picker Made In Python Using BeautifulSoup Module